trueos/trueos-docs/trueos-handbook/introducing.rst

 * |trueos| pre-configures the BSD-licensed |lumina| desktop environment during a desktop installation.
-Additional desktop environments can be installed and appear in the login menu, allowing the user to select their environment.
+Additional desktop environments can be installed and appear in the graphical login menu, allowing the user to select their prefered environment.

 * The |trueos| installer supports configuring ZFS and encryption during installation.

-* |trueos| provides both a graphical and command line software management system.
+* |trueos| provides both a graphical and a command line software management system.

-* |trueos| provides many graphical utilities for configuration and management.
+* |trueos| provides many graphical utilities for system configuration and management.
 These utilities have both a command line equivalent and a REST and WebSocket API so they can also be used to manage multiple systems.